-We have audited the financial report of Australian Road Transport Industrial Organisation (NSW Branch) ("the Branch"), which comprises the statement of financial position as at 30 June 2020, the statement of comprehensive income, statement of changes in equity and statement of cash flows for the year ended 30 June 2020, notes to the financial statements, including a summary of significant accounting policies, the committee of management statement and the subsection 255(2A) report.
+We have audited the financial report of Australian Transport Road Industrial Organisation - NSW Branch (the Registered Organisation), which comprises the statement of financial position as at 30 June 2021, the statement of profit or loss and other comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies, and committee of management statement.
+The Financial report also includes the Report required under Subsection 255(2A) of the Fair Work (Registered Organisations) Act 2009.

-In our opinion, the accompanying financial report presents fairly, in all material aspects, the financial position of Australian Road Transport Industrial Organisation (NSW Branch) as at 30 June 2020, and its financial performance and its cash flows for the year ended on that date in accordance with:
+In our opinion the accompanying financial report presents fairly, in all material aspects, the financial position of Australian Transport Road Industrial Organisation - NSW Branch as at 30 June 2021, and its financial performance and its cash flows for the year ended on that date in accordance with:

-- a) the Australian Accounting Standards; and - any other requirements imposed by the reporting guidelines or Part 3 of Chapter 8 of the Fair Work (Registered Organisations) Act 2009 (the RO Act).
+- a) the Australian Accounting Standards; and - b) any other requirements imposed by the Reporting Guidelines or Part 3 of Chapter 8 of the Fair Work (Registered Organisations) Act 2009 (the RO Act).

-We declare that management's use of the going concern basis in the preparation of the financial statements of the Branch is appropriate.
+We have concluded that the Committee of Management's use of the going concern basis of accounting in the preparation of the financial statements for the year ended 30 June 2021 is appropriate.